theupdateframework/pep-on-pypi-with-tuf/README.rst

 __ http://docs.python.org/2/library/hashlib.html#hashlib.hash.hexdigest
 __ https://en.wikipedia.org/wiki/SHA-2

-When an *bins* project uploads a new transaction, a project transaction process MUST add all new targets and relevant delegated *bins* metadata.
+When a project uploads a new transaction, a project transaction process MUST add all new targets and relevant delegated *bins* metadata.
 (We will see later in this section why the *bins* role will delegate targets to a number of delegated *bins* roles.)
 Finally, the project transaction process MUST inform the snapshot process about new delegated *bins* metadata.

 Project transaction processes SHOULD be automated.
 Project transaction processes MUST also be applied atomically: either all metadata and targets, or